Mitalee Jagtap Varadkar

 Mitalee Jagtap Varadkar is an Indian actress who works in the Marathi film industry.
-She is known for her role in the film Baboo Band Baaja (2010), which fetched her a National Film Award for Best Actress at the 58th National Film Awards.
+She is known for her role in the film Baboo Band Baaja (2010), which earned her a National Film Award for Best Actress at the 58th National Film Awards.
 The award was presented by the jury for portraying with finesse a mother who strives to achieve for her son a better future than the one denied to her by circumstances.
 She shared this award title with Saranya Ponvannan for the latter's role in the Tamil film Thenmerku Paruvakaatru.

-Varadkar is a trained classical dancer and did experimental theatre in Aurangabad, Maharashtra before moving to her film career.
+Varadkar is a trained classical dancer and did experimental theatre in Aurangabad, Maharashtra before moving on to her film career.